 After I completed the tour of the lookout Boomer and I headed down the mountainside.
 Here is where things got really exciting.
 We made our way around the cattle and the “mustangs” following the heavily washboarded road down the mountain.

-As usual we were in a hurry because I, as always, plan a full day.
-In my haste I was not fully paying attention to my brake usage while driving down the road.
+As usual, we were in a hurry because I, as always, plan a full day.
+In my haste, I was not fully paying attention to my brake usage while driving down the road.
 I did notice that the truck was not stopping as well as I thought it should be.
-I figure it was probably just the steep hill and the washboards that was keeping the truck from stopping quickly.
+I figure it was probably just the steep hill and the washboards that were keeping the truck from stopping quickly.
 You can probably see where this is going, right?